Program Highlights

 Distance Option (Year 2)

-One of the main barriers to increasing the size of RDN training programs is having access to enough facilities that can support the minium 1,000 supervised practice hours that students need.
-Plus, many of our students live in surrounding areas of Los Angeles and Orange County, which requires communitng for classes.
+One of the main barriers to increasing the size of RDN training programs is having access to enough facilities to support the minimum of 1,000 supervised practice hours that students need.
+Plus, many of our students live in the surrounding Los Angeles and Orange County areas, which require commuting for classes.

 Special emphasis

-GP students are able to customize their learning experience by choosing a special emphasis to take a deeper dive and learn more about a certain area of nutrition and dietetics.
+GP students can customize their learning experience by choosing a special emphasis to take a deeper dive and learn more about a particular area of nutrition and dietetics.
 These options include:

 1. Sports nutrition